mureatencio/MemeSearch/README.md

 The project was created using the clean swift architecture, you can find more information about this here:https://clean-swift.com

 ## Error Handle
-The app has a scene to control all the errors that could be happen,
+The app has a scene to control all the errors that could happen.

 ## How it works
 This is a meme search app, the user can search for any meme in the API and then the app will show the results